rkoeninger/ShenScript/docs/interop.rst

 Raw Operators
 -------------

 Functions starting with :shen:`js.raw` allow access to underlying JavaScript operators without any additional typechecks or conversions.
+Operations are inlined when fully applied but can still be partially applied or passed as arguments like any other function.

 .. function:: (js.raw.== X Y)